 - 4.2.1 Off-site direction is when Governors/Trustees require a pupil to attend another education setting to improve their behaviour because interventions or targeted support to do so in school have not been successful.
 This school uses it to arrange time-limited placements at Alternative Provision (AP) or another mainstream school for the shortest time necessary. - 4.2.2 When possible, we will use in-school interventions or targeted support from AP to meet a pupil's individual needs and circumstances, whether behavioural or special educational.
-A part-time timetable will not generally be used to manage a pupil's behaviour and where it is, it will only be in place for the shortest time necessary. - 4.2.3 Off-site direction into AP can be full-time or a combination of part-time support with AP and continued mainstream education for a proposed maximum period of time to be agreed on as part of the planning phase.
-Plans will also consider alternative options once the time limit has been reached, including a managed move on a permanent basis on review of the time-limited placement.
+A part-time timetable will not generally be used to manage a pupil's behaviour and where it is, it will only be in place for the shortest time necessary.

 Ref: Suspension & Permanent Exclusion Type: Policy

-Version: 04 Owner: Executive Principal
+Version: 05 Owner: Executive Principal

-Date: November 2023 Status: MAT Approved
+Date: September 2024 Status: MAT Approved